ykafia/SoftTouch.ECS/ReadME.md

 {
     public string Name;
 }
-public class ModelComponent
+public struct ModelComponent
 {
     public byte[] Buffer;
 }
 ```

-As you can see, components are either structs or objects of type `Component`.
+As you can see, components are just structs.

 Then we create a processor for `NameComponent` :